SUSE-Enceladus/keg/doc/source/overview.rst

 Keg is a tool which helps to create and manage image descriptions suitable for the `KIWI <https://osinside.github.io/kiwi/>`__ appliance builder.
-While keg can be used to manage a single image definition the tool provides no considerable advantage in such a use case.
+While `keg` can be used to manage a single image definition the tool provides no considerable advantage in such a use case.
 The primary use case for keg are situations where many image descriptions must be managed and the image descriptions have considerable over lap with respect to content and setup.

-The key component for Keg is a data structure called `image definition tree`.
+The key component for `keg` is a data structure called `image definition tree`.
-This data structure is expected to contain all information necessary to create KIWI image descriptions.
-Keg is implemented such that data inheritance is possible to reduce data duplication in the `image definition tree`.
+This data structure is expected to contain all information necessary to create KIWI image descriptions. `keg` is implemented such that data inheritance is possible to reduce data duplication in the `image definition tree`.

 The `image definition tree` consists of three major components: